christianrehn/CombineTest/README.md

 The "GCQuad Combine Test" program reads this file and displays some shot data together with the points you get from the shots gained rating and the Trackman score.

+If you have a 2 or more monitor setup (beamer + monitor or beamer + laptop display) you can run FSX2020 on the beamer to see the range and the ball flights and run the QCQuadCombineTest on the other monitor to see the ball/club data, shots gained and Trackman score.

 ## Install

 Create from source (see below) or just download and install